Click the thumbnail photos to enhance!

 This picture shows a 6 mm juvenile specimen.

 I have posted more pictures of it than usual (I started these websites with max.
 5 pictures of each species) to show some colour variants.

-Pretty similar is Hypselodoris kanga which has triangular gills, edged in red/brown (2 thin lines) often with a series of yellow spots up the outer face.
+Hypselodoris roo which has triangular gills edged in red/brown (2 thin lines), and white and red markings on the outer face. often with a series of yellow spots up the outer face.

 This species was published on 11 Aug.
 2003 on these websites as Hypselodoris infucata (Rüppell & Leuckart, 1828) [Doris],